sablier-labs/docs/docs/reference/lockup/contracts/types/library.Lockup.md

 ### Model

-Enum representing the different distribution models used to create lockup streams.
+Enum representing the different distribution models used to create Lockup streams.

-_These distribution models determine the vesting function used in the calculations of the unlocked tokens._
+_This determines the streaming function used in the calculations of the unlocked tokens._

 ```solidity
 enum Model {